Improx/ModifiedValues/README.md

 ## Out-of-the-box Modifiers

-Table of different types and the modifying methods they have, each with explanation

-Remember that you can create your own modifying functions (read in next section)

 The following modifying methods are readily available for `ModifiedFloat`, `ModifiedDouble` and `ModifiedDecimal`:
 * `Set()`: Forces to this value.
 * `AddFraction()`: Adds this fraction of the value (relative to what the value was at the beginning of the layer).
 Multiple modifiers of this kind stack additively.